caterpixie/Junimo/README.md

 ## Notes on Railway
 Junimo is currently being deployed by Railway, which automatically updates and deploys the bot anytime a change is committed in Github.
-Additionally, the SQL files are stored inside Railway to ensure persistence through delployments.
+Additionally, the SQL files are stored inside Railway to ensure persistence through deployments.